Axia-Tech/AXIA-wiki/docs/learn/learn-AXC.md

 There are two ways that vesting schedules can be created.

 - One way is as part of the genesis configuration of the chain.
-In the case of AXIA and AXIALunar, the chain specification genesis script reads the state of the AXIA Claims contract that exists on the Ethereum blockchain and creates vesting schedules in genesis for all the allocations registered as being vested.
+In the case of AXIA, the chain specification genesis script reads the state of the AXIA Claims contract that exists on the Ethereum blockchain and creates vesting schedules in genesis for all the allocations registered as being vested.